MilesCranmer/vim-stream/README.md

 - `foo` - Match all lines with the word "foo"
 - `A # Comment` - At the end of the line, type " # Comment"

-## Example 5
+## Example 4

-Say you want to move all Python classes to the bottom of a file:
+Move all Python classes to the bottom of a file:
 ```
 cat myscript.py | vims -e '^class' 'V/^\\S\<enter>kdGp'
 ```